ziyishen09-glitch/AUX_GRAPH_RWTA_Reproduce/README_aux_graph.txt

    and are static.
-Here, the network attribute s and d is abandoned, and changed to dynamic attribute attached to each request, so as to stay in line with the paper(and the reality).
+Here, the network attribute s and d is abandoned, and changed to dynamic attribute attached to each request, so as to stay in line with the paper(and the reality). modification to rwa.py and sim.py are conducted accordingly there is a bug where the bp starts from 50% at even 1 erlang, It is mysteriously fixed, I don't know why

+7. some modification are done to io module and an extra attribute load_min and load_step is added in order to conduct experiment in specific load(traffic) range